daveberning/griddle/README.md

 </div>
 ```

-In this case, the grid will flow in the left-to-right (ltr) direction for the xs, sm, and md breakpoints.
-However, the direction will change to right-to-left (rtl) at the lg breakpoint.
+In this case, the grid will flow in the left-to-right (ltr) direction for the `xs`, `sm`, and `md` breakpoints
+.
+However, the direction will change to right-to-left (rtl) starting at the `lg` breakpoint.

 ## Grid Item Placement